My Chef’s Apron

 Why You'll Love This Recipe

-• Simple: Just 2 ingredients—no eggs, flour, sugar, or added oils
+• Just 2 ingredients: No eggs, flour, sugar, or added oils — only peanut butter and ripe bananas.
+It doesn't get simpler than this.

 Peanut butter and two bananas to make 2-ingredient peanut butter cookies.

-• Natural Creamy Salted Peanut Butter: Go for the kind without hydrogenated vegetable oils or added sugar.
-The oil separation is normal—just give it a good stir for the best results.
-I like salted natural peanut butter to bring out the banana's natural sweetness.
+• Natural creamy salted peanut butter: Go for the kind without hydrogenated vegetable oils or added sugar.
+The oil separation is normal — just give it a good stir before measuring.
+I like salted natural peanut butter because the saltiness brings out the banana's natural sweetness.

-• Bananas: Ripe bananas are key, like in my Creamy Banana Chia Pudding Recipe or Paleo Banana Pudding.
-They act as a natural sweetener and binding agent.
+• Bananas: Ripe bananas are key, just like in my Creamy Banana Chia Pudding or Paleo Banana Pudding.
+They act as both a natural sweetener and a binding agent, holding everything together without any eggs or flour.

 How To Make These Easy Peanut Butter Cookies